Polyurethane foam: Sustainability of Flexible Polyurethane Foams

+Globally today the most often used waste management methods are landfilling and energy recovery.
+These should only be used when recycling methods are not available or cost-effective.
+Energy recovery processes include combustion, incineration and thermal degradation of PU.

+Rigid polyurethane foams

+Rigid polyurethane foam has many desirable properties which has enabled increased use in various applications, some of which are quite demanding.
+These properties include low thermal conduction making it useful as an insulator.
+It also has low density compared to metals and other materials and also good dimensional stability.
+A metal will expand on heating whereas rigid PU foam does not.
+They have excellent strength to weight ratios.
+Like many applications, there has been a trend to make rigid PU foam from renewable raw materials in place of the usual polyols.

+They are used in vehicles, planes and buildings in structural applications.
+They have also been used in fire-retardant applications.

-Space Shuttles
+Space shuttles

 Polyurethane foam has been widely used to insulate fuel tanks on Space Shuttles.
 However, it requires a perfect application, as any air pocket, dirt or an uncovered tiny spot can knock it off due to extreme conditions of liftoff.
 Those conditions include violent vibrations, air friction and abrupt changes in temperature and pressure.
 For a perfect application of the foam there have been two obstacles: limitations related to wearing protective suits and masks by workers and inability to test for cracks before launch, such testing is done only by naked eye.
 The loss of foam caused the Space Shuttle Columbia disaster.
 According to the Columbia accident report, NASA officials found foam loss in over 80% of the 79 missions for which they have pictures.

 By 2009 researchers created a superior polyimide foam to insulate the reusable cryogenic propellant tanks of Space Shuttles.